EamonNerbonne/ExpressionToCode/README.md

  * `ObjectToCode` Renders .NET objects to code; a helper class.
    * `ObjectToCode.PlainObjectToCode` renders simple objects that can be parsed by the C# compiler.
 This includes strings, chars, decimals, floats, doubles, all the integer types, booleans, enums, nulls, and default struct values.
    * `ObjectToCode.ComplexObjectToPseudoCode` renders as best it can anything thrown at it; but the resultant rendering is not necessarily compilable.
 This is used to display the values of subexpressions.

+Dependencies
+---
+Requires .NET 4.0 (.NET 3.5 could be supported by omitting support for newer expression types, this would require a few simple source changes).

+---

+If you have any questions, you can contact me via github or mail eamon at nerbonne dot org.

+See the documentation below, then download or [import it using NuGet](http://nuget.org/packages/ExpressionToCodeLib/), or checkout the source (license: Apache 2.0 or the MIT license, at your option)!